daniel-molina/visualequation/README.md

 The following key combinations work: (They can be changed or extended in the future)

-* LEFT and RIGHT (or TAB or clicking the equation):
+* LEFT or right-clicking the equation:
-Change the selection box.
+Change the selection box backwards.

-* UP and DOWN (or clicking in the menu items of the panel below):
+* RIGHT or TAB or left-clicking the equation:
-Change the symbols and operators showed in the panel above.
+Change the selection box forwards.

 * DELETE or BACKSPACE:
 Remove current selection.
 If it was the entire argument of an operator, a square will remain so you can select it and add something in the future.
 There is no way to remove those squares without deleting the entire operator.

 * ^ and _:
 Put a superindex or subindex.
+The former does not work in some keyboard maps.

 * CTRL+z:
 Recover the equation as it was before last change.
 You can use it all the times that you need.